saltyorg/docs/docs/apps/prometheus.md

 Visit <https://prometheus.iYOUR_DOMAIN_NAMEi>.

-## Basics

 Prometheus provides monitoring and alerting with automatic installation of Node Exporter and cAdvisor for system and container metrics.
 Configuration is at `/opt/prometheus/prometheus.yml`.
-Data retention defaults to 15 days but can be configured in your [Saltbox inventory](../saltbox/inventory/index.md) using `prometheus_role_retention` and `prometheus_role_size`.

 Add custom scrape targets to the config file and restart with `docker restart prometheus`.
 Works excellently with Grafana using data source `http://prometheus:9090`.